Water and Power

 Water and Power is a 1989 experimental documentary film by Pat O'Neill.

 Summary

 A reflection between nature and man in Los Angeles about the city's surroundings' desertification due to enormous water consumption.

 Reception

 It won the Documentary Grand Jury Prize at the 1990 Sundance Film Festival.
-It was selected to the United States National Film Registry in 2009 as "culturally, historically, or aesthetically significant".
-Water and Power was preserved by the Academy Film Archive in 2009 in conjunction with Pat O'Neill.
+In 2008, It was selected for preservation in the United States National Film Registry by the Library of Congress, being deemed "culturally, historically, or aesthetically significant".
+Water and Power was also preserved by the Academy Film Archive in 2009 in conjunction with Pat O'Neill.